“I’ve never met a chocolate I didn’t like.”

 - In a small saucepan, melt the coconut oil over low heat.

 - Add the flavor infusion and remove from heat.
 Cover the pan and allow to steep 30 minutes.

 - Strain the flavoring from the oil and return oil to saucepan.
 Warm the oil again over low heat, and add the vanilla and honey.
 Stir to blend.

 - Add the cocoa and stir until it dissolves.
 Turn off heat.

 - If you are using a flexible candy mold, place it on a plate or cookie sheet, for stability.
 Pour chocolate into a glass measuring cup, stir it again, and then pour into your candy mold.
-If you don’t have a candy mold, pour the chocolate directly from the pan onto a parchment/silpat lined cookie sheet.
+If you don't have a candy mold, pour the chocolate directly from the pan onto a parchment or silpat lined cookie sheet.